dart-lang/dart-pad/doc/webdriver.md

 very forward looking you might be using a service like coveralls.io to get a sense of the code coverage from those unit tests.

-So you've got a continuous build, and tests, and maybe code coverage.
+Imagine you have a continuous build system, and tests, and maybe code coverage.
 But what is a green, passing build telling you?
 You know your unit tests work and are passing, but you really don't have any insight into whether the app you're shipping to your users really works.
 All your tests could pass but the app itself might fail to load.
 Or some critical feature of it could fail due to some component interaction; something that wouldn't be covered by a unit test.

 Your unit tests are a very different perspective on the app - a perspective that your users will never see.
 In order to have confidence in the application that